andmoredev/andmoredev/content/blog/http-invoke-with-sam.md

 +++
-title = "Call third-party endpoints from Step Functions with SAM" date = 2024-01-23T00:00:00-00:00 draft = true description = "Follow these 3 steps to call the HTTP Task in Step Functions using SAM" tags = ["AWS", "Serverless"]
+title = "Call APIs from Step Functions with SAM" date = 2024-01-23T00:00:00-00:00 draft = true description = "Learn the necessary steps to trigger the HTTP endpoint task state from a Step Function to be able to eliminate the Lambda Functions you have to call APIs" tags = ["AWS", "Serverless"]
 [[images]]
   src = "img/http-invoke-with-sam/title.png"